marcosQuesada/erlCluster/README.md

 erlCluster [WIP]
 ================

- erlCluster is a distribution library, a proof of concept that enables your app to scale on nodes, where nodes will join as a cluster, in a transparent way .
+ erlCluster is a distribution library, a proof of concept that enables your app to scale adding nodes, creating a cluster  in a transparent way .

-  It's a heavily riak core inspiration, in fact, it's a consecuence of riak core study, thinking on reinventing the same wheel I've finally decide to create my own version, what has let me to understand deeply how a cluster works.
+  This project is heavily inspired on riak core, in fact, it's a consecuence of riak core study, thinking on reinventing the basis of the same wheel I've finally decide to create my own basic version.

- As a example, thinking in riak database,  nodes are joined to create a cluster, allowing us to read and write data from each node in a transparent way, where routing part is done as a cluster feature.
+ To understand better what's this library objective, as example, thinking in riak database,  nodes are joined to create a cluster, allowing us to read and write data from each node in a transparent way, where routing part is done as a cluster feature.
  Riak core has the same focus, example implementations give as a result a get/set over the whole cluster, that enables to scale up adding more nodes, while the main app grows and consumes cluster resources.